Russwater RPG Ruleset

 It is the GMs job to interpret the outcome of the roll in the current situation.

-Having potential complications and/or upsides in outcomes more than just succeed or fail help the players think about what they might do next.
+Having successes with complications and failures with upsides in outcomes more than just succeed or fail helps the game flow and the players think about what they might do next rather than getting stuck.

 Here is a table showing how advantage / disadvantage effects probability and percentage outcome on a d20 roll.